DevExpress-Examples/mvc-dashboard-custom-storage/Readme.md

 # Dashboard for MVC - How to Load and Save Dashboards from/to a Database

 This example shows how to create a custom dashboard storage to load and save dashboards in a database.

-## Example Overview
+To create custom dashboard storage, implement [IDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage?p=netframework) or [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage).

+This example also contains an SQL file ([SavedDashboards.sql](./CS/MVCDashboardDesigner/SavedDashboards.sql)).
+You can use it to recreate a database on your side.
+Update the connection string in the **Web.config** file to make it valid in your environment.
 The example uses the [System.Data.SqlClient](https://msdn.microsoft.com/en-us/library/system.data.sqlclient(v=vs.110).aspx) members to connect and manage an MS SQL server database.

-A custom dashboard storage should implement one of the following interfaces: [IDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage) or [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage).

 The following API used in the example: